 1. Polar Bears & Beluga Encounters in Churchill, Manitoba

 Where to explore: Family owned and operated since 1987, Frontiers North is an internationally recognized leader in authentic and sustainable adventures in Canada’s north.
 This certified B Corp organization has been recognized as a “company that takes the extra steps needed to leave a positive impact on our travellers, on our employees and on the communities where we operate.”
 They are also a platinum sponsor of PBI and through their partnership have collaborated and supported a number of projects to inspire people around the world.
-Frontiers North is a company that understands their opportunity and responsibility and have brought them together to create unique itineraries that deliver meaningful experiences with a focus on wildlife, photography, and experiential adventure travel, thus making my 22 Canadian eco tour adventures list.
+Frontiers North is a company that understands its opportunity and responsibility and has brought them together to create unique itineraries that deliver meaningful experiences with a focus on wildlife, photography, and experiential adventure travel, thus making my 23 Canadian eco-tour adventures list.

 2. Family Surfing in Tofino, British Columbia